ofirgall/learn-nvim/chapters/04-copy-paste-visual.md

 * `V` - Visual Line mode, selects text by lines
 * `<C-v>` - Visual Block mode, selects text by block

+You can replace text by pasting new text after selecting the text to replace with visual, this action copies the replaced text to a register too.

 ## Registers
 To specify a destination for the copy use `"`. \
 For example to copy to register `a` I'll hit these keys: `"ay<movement>"`.